lllyasviel/ControlNet-v1-1-nightly/README.md

 ControlNet 1.1 includes all previous models with improved robustness and result quality.
 Several new models are added.

 Note that we are still working on [updating this to A1111](https://github.com/Mikubill/sd-webui-controlnet/issues/736).
-We do not recommend to directly copy the models to the webui plugin before all updates are finished.

 This repo will be merged to [ControlNet](https://github.com/lllyasviel/ControlNet) after we make sure that everything is OK.

 **Note that we are actively editing this page now.
 The information in this page will be more detailed and finalized when ControlNet 1.1 is ready.**

+# The Beta Test for A1111 IS Started

+The A1111 plugin is: https://github.com/Mikubill/sd-webui-controlnet

+The discussion and bug report is: https://github.com/Mikubill/sd-webui-controlnet/issues/736

+Note that the inpaint and tile models are not supported yet.

 # Model Specification